Clarke County, Alabama: Alcohol prohibition

 Following the national repeal of prohibition in 1933, Clarke County voted to become a dry county in 1937, when wet-dry counties were established in Alabama.

 In the first decade of the 21st century, the county's largest communities voted to legalize alcohol sales: Jackson on May 10, 2005; Thomasville on August 14, 2007; and Grove Hill on November 3, 2009.

+Salt production

+Clarke County is home to numerous salt springs.
+These springs have been used as a source for salt as early as the Mississippian period in 1100 AD.
+During the Civil War, the county was notable for its salt production due to the naval blockade of southern ports.
+The Commissioner's Court of Clarke County appropriated $1500 in 1862 for the manufacturing of salt at the salt springs and the State of Alabama operated multiple salt works during the Civil War.
+These salt works had housing for workers, hospitals, and cemeteries and the salt was produced for military and civilian use.
+Forts were built at Oven Bluff (Fort Sidney Johnston) and Carney Bluff (Fort Gullett) to protect the salt works and the approach up the Tombigbee River while an additional fort was built at Choctaw Bluff (Fort Stonewall) to protect any advance up the Alabama River.

 Geography

 According to the United States Census Bureau, the county has a total area of 1253 sqmi, of which 1238 sqmi is land and 14 sqmi (or 1.1%) is water.
 It is the third-largest county in Alabama by land area and the fourth-largest by total area.